CL-Coder236/AEMM/README.md

-# AEMM
-Code base for "Learning Adaptive and Expandable Mixture Model for Continual Learning".
+Code repository for AEMM (Learning Adaptive and Expandable Mixture Model for Continual Learning).
+The code will be made available upon publication.